terra-campaigns/arrival/campaign/factions/glasrath.md

 - **Consequence of its destruction**: The people currently living in Glasrath will suffer lack of trade and production
 - **Defences**: Army of undead

-## Faction

-- **Features**
-	- Being led by a necromancer, it is easy to keep a high number of members
-	- Serhan is a very loyal capitan
-- **Trouble**
-	- Formed by many different origins during the escape to the mountains
-	- Scarcity of resources due to remoteness
-	- Population leaving outside of their normal environments
-- **Interests**
-	- N/A
-- **Goals**
-	- [x] Stablished faction that partially follows Algath and Ghuse: Serhan (and 50 guards) is aligned with Ghuse.
-	- [ ] Remove problem: Strengthen its hold in the region through cultural submission of subjects (cost 4: village + minor resistance, implausible) - number of undead greatly surpasses the number of alive people (2-to-1), mostly working the mines.
-Singlestrike joins support for Ghuse and population is mostly in full support (about 200 soldiers and guards are supporting).
-If characters haven't noticed yet, they notice now, that people are looking more pale and seem a bit brain drained.
-	- [ ] Known people from the first days of the alliance are raised, including the dragon and Fuko - raise all the dead in the mines, and kill civilians to make up an undead army (cost 8: village + minor resistance, impossible).
-Count of military supporting: 300 (BR 250).
-Count of undead: 10k (BR 1000).
-For an average CR 4 (strong soldier Kiranu/Thymar) it will take about 420 of them to face the undead.
-	- [ ] Feature: Whursock joins support for Ghuse - the alliance is now Ghuse's, and he turns to his Aivrindyt form now.
-Military supporting: 350.

 ## Details